The Downton Society - Supporting our Village and our Environment

 - encourage high standards of planning & development;

-- improvement of sites and buildings of historic public interest
+- promote conservation and foster awareness of sites and buildings of historic interest

 On the lighter, social side, the Committee organises talks and visits to places of historical or local interest; films are shown monthly in the Memorial Hall; and the Footpath Group has an itinerary of guided walks throughout the year.
 An annual wine tasting evening and summer party are highlights for members.